htm-community/image2sdr/README.md

 The listening port can be modified

 Dockerfile is included for running service in a container

+If running in Docker, use the -v flag to mount a host folder to /usr/src/app/uploads

 Set Environment to "Production" to disable verbose logging